Home » Condiments » Spice Mixes » Onion Soup Mix

 small jar of soup mix sitting on a wood circle with a lid on the side

-• For soup: Mix 6 tablespoons in 4 cups of hot water or beef stock.
+For soup: Mix 6 tablespoons into 4 cups of hot water or beef stock.
+Add a splash of soy sauce and a splash of Worcestershire for extra depth.

 close up of spoon with dry spices on it